chat

 It’s about aligning with your inner muse, trusting in your process, and finding your way back to yourself, stronger and more aligned with your truth.

-The lesson here: When you trust the descent, the rise will come.
+The lesson here: when you trust the descent, the rise will come.

 If you’re in a phase of loss, uncertainty, or reinvention, take comfort in Inanna’s myth.